Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Part III of the proof of Theorem : the manifold case

 By Lemma \ref{lem:decompgibbs}, we hence have

-The last ingredient of the proof of Step 4M is the following continuity property of strong stable and strong unstable ball volumes as their centre varies.
-See \cite[Lem.~1.16]{Roblin03}, \cite[Prop.~10.16]{PauPolSha15} for related properties, although we need a more precise control for the error term in Section \ref{subsect:erroterms}.
+The last ingredient of the proof of Step 4M is the following continuity property of the masses of balls in the strong stable and strong unstable manifolds as their centre varies.
+This result generalises \cite[Lem.~11]{ParPau16ETDS}.
+The precise control for the error term is used in Section \ref{subsect:erroterms}.

 \blemm Assume that $(\wt M,\Ga,\wt F)$ has radius-continuous strong stable/unstable ball mas\-ses.
 There exists $c_5>0$ such that for every $\epsilon>0$, if $\eta$ is small enough and $\lambda_\ga$ large enough, then for every $(t,v)\in \A_{\eta,\ga}(T)$, we have